SDBowen/circle-gps/README.md

 ### Demo Login

 A demo login option is offered to allow users to preview the current state of the application.
 The account is loaded with a few devices to interact with.
-Coordinates for these devices comes from the Chicago Public Transit API, and is real-time coordinates from the cities buses and trains.
+Coordinates for these devices come from the Chicago Transit Authority API, providing real-time coordinates from the cities buses and trains.

 Users are unable to add their own devices to the demo account.

 ### Map Dashboard

-The map dashboard shows all devices available to view.
-Clicking on a device will subscribe the user to begin receiving location data for that device.
-On the next location update from that device, its location will be presented on the map by a red pin.
-The timing of these updates is dependent on the devices settings (ten seconds for the demo account devices).
+The map dashboard displays all devices available to the account, as well as, a map to view the current location of these devices.
+Selecting a device will subscribe the user to begin receiving location data for that device.
+When subscribed to a device, its location will be presented on the map by a red pin.
+The initial pin may take some moments to appear, as the location needs to be received by the device.
+The timing of these updates is dependent on the devices settings (10 seconds for the demo account devices).

 To remove a device from being tracked, select it again from the menu.

 ### Settings Page

 The Settings page can be accessed from the Map Dashboard.
-Within the setting's page, a user is able to add GPS devices they would like to track.
+Within the setting's page, a user is able to add a new device.
 There are two required fields to create a new device:

-Device ID - This is a unique ID you assign to your device.
-This ID must be included when your device sends coordinates to the CircleGPS API.
+- **Device ID** - Unique ID to assign to the device.
+This ID is used when the device sends data to the CircleGPS API.
-Device Name - Name that will be displayed on the Map Dashboard.
+- **Device Name** - Name that will be displayed on the Map Dashboard for this device.

 ## CircleGPS API